-Tristan: All of these useful code collaboration tools are cloud hosted so they can be easily used across multiple teams if you have developers in the US and Ukraine for example.
+Tristan: All of these useful code collaboration tools are cloud-hosted so they can be easily used across multiple teams if you have developers in the US and Ukraine for example.
 This is one of the reasons that outsourcing has become more of an attractive option in recent years.
-If these tools are used correctly, they enable relatively seamless collaboration between geographies.
+If these remote software development tools are used correctly, they enable relatively seamless collaboration between geographies.

-Managing remote team can be tricky, but being armed with some useful developer collaboration tools will definitely help to make this process way more smooth and effective.
-As it was already mentioned, it’s extremely important to use these tools in a right way, be it remote pair programming tools or code collaboration tools.
+Managing remote workers can be tricky, but being armed with some useful developer collaboration tools will definitely help to make this process way more smooth and effective for your startup.
+As it was already mentioned, it’s extremely important to use these tools in the right way, be it remote pair programming tools or code collaboration tools.

 Mariia: Absolutely agree.
 There are so many collaborative coding tools that are booming because outsourcing is becoming even more popular.
-So nowadays, it is often almost a non-issue to manage teams and structure their work in the most efficient way on a remote basis.
+So nowadays, it is often almost a non-issue to manage team communication and structure their work in the most efficient way on a remote basis.